 The first International Conference on Quantitative Ethnography will bring together scholars seeking to meaningfully analyze and interpret large amounts of rich qualitative data.
 Quantitative ethnographic approaches have been used in a variety of fields, including learning analytics, history, and systems engineering, to understand human behavior and interaction.
 The goal of ICQE is to foster a community of researchers interested in sharing ideas, resources, and inspiration.
-Whether you are a seasoned quantitative ethnographer or simply want to learn more about a powerful approach to making meaning from big data.

 The conference will feature:

 A Plenary Talk from James Paul Gee (Arizona State University, USA)

 Keynote Addresses from Dragan Gasevic (Monash University, Australia), founder of the Society of Research on Learning Analytics and pioneer in techniques to incorporate social network analysis into quantitative ethnography studies, and Golnaz Arastoopour Irgens (Clemson University, USA), a leading early-career researcher in the field